Writing your blogs naturally – it’s better for SEO!

-With more and more online interaction these days, it is vital that your business has an effective online presence – this should be no surprise to you.
+With more online interaction these days, it is vital that your business has an effective online presence – this should be no surprise to you.
 However, when it comes to your target market actually finding you online, there can be a few problems.
 An organisation may have the perfect website, but if your intended audience isn’t seeing it, what’s the point?
+This is where writing your blogs naturally comes in.

 Google will come up with a variety of results, showing the most relevant ones first.
 The websites listed at the top of the search results are there because these sites mention “plumber”, “Sydney”, “NSW”, “plumbers” and other terms relevant to the search of all on the landing pages.
 Therefore, the more relevant to the search, the higher up your business will show – and in a world where 42% of users tend to click the first placed result, you want your business to be right up there.